hackupstate/careers-in-code-classroom-codebase/module-5/HTTP_EXERCISES.md

 ### Exercise 2

 This endpoint, when given a bunch of text in the body, will return the frequencies of each word that was specified.
-Try it with my phrase, but also if you'd like try it with a phrase of your own!
+Try it with my phrase, but also, if you'd like, try it with a phrase of your own!
 ```
 Method: POST
 Path: /text-processing/frequencies